KCaldeira/coin_bgc/README.md

 # COIN-BGC: Solow-Swan Growth Model for Land-Surface Climate Change Simulation

-**⚠️ PROTOTYPE STATUS: This is a prototype version of the COIN-BGC system.
-The current codebase represents a working proof-of-concept that demonstrates the core functionality.
-A clean, more general version has been implemented in `coin_bgc.py` with improved architecture, design principles, and a complete main processing workflow.**
+**✅ CLEAN IMPLEMENTATION COMPLETE: The clean version of COIN-BGC has been successfully implemented in `coin_bgc.py` with improved architecture, design principles, and a complete main processing workflow.
+The system now produces proper output files and PDF books without runtime errors, though parameter optimization results are still being refined.**

 This project simulates the behavior of the land-surface model under climate change using a Solow-Swan growth model of an economy.
 The model represents terrestrial carbon cycling as an economic system where carbon stocks (Cland) are the "capital" that produces carbon fluxes (GPP, NPP) through biological processes.